chrisbresky/Aquarius-Project/README.md

  Help us translate the text from one of our digital lessons into another language.
 [Contribute here!](https://github.com/chrisbresky/Aquarius-Project/issues/1)

  ### 3. Be a Resource Contributor.
-We invite scientists (and citizen scientists) of diverse backgrounds to contribute resources (online links, twitter/email for direct communication) that could help answer questions from #2 and help be a resource for future students/educators.
+We invite scientists (and citizen scientists) of diverse backgrounds to contribute resources (online links, twitter/email for direct communication) that could help answer questions from #2 and, if you are willing provide your contact info to be a resource for future students/educators.
 [Post them here!](https://github.com/chrisbresky/Aquarius-Project/issues/3)

  ### 4. Be a Storyteller.
 If you are a science communicator, educator, scientist, or citizen scientist with a camera, record yourself answering a question from [Issue 2]((https://github.com/chrisbresky/Aquarius-Project/issues/2) ).
 Record from your phone or laptop (clear sound but doesn't need to be fancy) and [post your video link here](https://github.com/chrisbresky/Aquarius-Project/issues/4).